 The initials "PA-C" stand for Physician Assistant- Certified.
 To be certified they must complete 100 hours of Continuing Education (CEU) courses every 2 years and take a re-certification exam every six years.
 The Orthopedic Center proudly has 3 PA-C's to support the patients who seek care at our facilities.
 They are health care professionals who are licensed to practice medicine under a physician's supervision.
 Their responsibilities include diagnosing and treating injuries, conducting physical examinations, ordering and interpreting tests, assisting in surgery, and writing prescriptions.
 The relationship between the PA and the supervising doctor is one of mutual trust and respect that ensures our patients complete and personal care.
 They view each other as part of a medical team, both essential for the patient's welfare.
 The Orthopedic Center values the contribution that our PA's offer to both physicians and patients.

 The Doctor of Physical Therapy (DPT) is a post-baccalaureate degree conferred upon successful completion of a doctoral level professional (entry-level) or post-professional education program.
 The specific nomenclature "DPT" is not a substitute or alternative for the physical therapist clinical designator "PT" that can be used only as a licensed physical therapist when successfully passing a national licensure examination and meeting the state requirements in which you practice.
-The Orthopedic Center proudly has 2 DPT's.
+The Orthopedic Center proudly has three DPT's and two PT's.

 To be considered ‘fellowship-trained,’ a physician must complete four years of medical school, five years of an orthopedic residency and one year of in-depth specialty training in one specific area that the physician will specialize, under the guidance of a top orthopedic specialist.